mjpitz/aetherfs/ARCHITECTURE.md

 The AetherFS agent is an optional sidecar process.
 It provides an application level cache for block data and can also manage a local file system path (if enabled).
 It provides a special `AgentAPI` that can publish datasets programmatically.

+_Not yet implemented._

+#### AetherFS CLI

+End users can interact with a command line interface (CLI) to push and pull datasets from AetherFS hubs.
+It's the primary point of interaction for operators and engineers.

 ### Interfaces